Launch Window/Lift Off Time

 The RD-191’s specific impulse (ISP) is 311 seconds.
 Its burn time on the side boosters is 214 seconds.

-First (center) stage (ignited at time of launch)
+Second (center) stage (ignited at time of launch)

 Again, the propellant is kerosene and liquid oxygen.
 The engine of course has the same efficiency (ISP) of 311 seconds.
 Due to different propellant tank size, however, the burn time is increased to 325 seconds.

-The second stage is known as URM-2 (again for Universal Rocket Module) and is 3.6 m wide and 6.9 m long.
+The third stage is known as URM-2 (again for Universal Rocket Module) and is 3.6 m wide and 6.9 m long.
 It has a single RD-0124A engine to propel it.
 This engine has four combustion chambers and exhaust nozzles, but only one power-pack.

 The propellants are again kerosene and liquid oxygen.
 The engine’s ISP is an impressive 359 seconds.
 It fires for 424 seconds on this stage.

-Angara Third stage (optional)
+Angara Fourth stage (optional)

 Briz-M (used on this mission)